Olmany swamps: History

-Numerous swamps and peat bogs that once existed in Polesie were drainedin the 20th century, mainly in the Soviet times.
+Numerous swamps and peat bogs that once existed in Polesie were drained in the 20th century, mainly in the Soviet times.

 In the 1920s and 1930s, Władysław Szafer proposed creating a nature reserve in the area of Olmany swamps, then located in Poland.
 At the end of the 1930s, Stanisław Kulczyński provided the scientific foundations for the creation of this reserve, but the outbreak of World War II thwarted these plans.

 At the end of the 1950s, the Soviet botanist Nikolai Smolski returned to the idea of protecting the Polesie marsh landscapes.
 The swaps were not covered by the military base, which was located there, but thanks to the training ground, they avoided draining.
 In 1998 they were placed under protection as a landscape reserve of national importance.
 In 2001 it was included in the list of the Ramsar Convention.

 Surface

 Olmany swamps is one of the largest swamp complex of low, raised and transitional peat bogs, which has survived to the present day in its natural state in Europe.
 The Olmany Swamps Landscape Reserve covers an area of 936.99 km^{2}.
 50% of its area is forests, 40% open swamps and peat bogs, 5% rivers and their shores, and 5% other areas.
 Up to 1% of the reserve's area is covered by agricultural areas.
 Between the marshes and peat bogs there are numerous dunes covered with forest.